bloominstituteoftechnology/bloomquiz_solution/README.md

 - Node >= 16.x (prefer current LTS version)
 - NPM >= 8.x (upgrade executing `npm i -g npm`)
-- Chrome >= 100.x
+- Chrome >= 103.x

 ❗ Other browser/Node/NPM configurations might work but haven't been tested.

-### Nice To Haves
+### Nice to Haves

 - Postman HTTP client or similar.
 - React Devtools & Redux Devtools Chrome extensions.

 ## Set Up

-1. Clone repo and execute `npm run prep` to install deps and set up your database.
+1. Clone repo and execute `npm run prep` to install deps and set up your dev database.
-2. Launch the project in a development server executing `npm run dev`.
+2. Launch the project in a dev server executing `npm run dev`.
-3. Visit your app by navigating to `http://localhost:3000` with Chrome.
+3. Visit your app by navigating Chrome to `http://localhost:3000`.

 You can _optionally_ run frontend and backend separately. __Instead__ of `npm run dev`:

 1. `npm run frontend`
-2. `npm run backend` (or spin up the backend using the VSCode's integrated Node debugger.)
+2. `npm run backend` (or use the VSCode's integrated Node debugger to launch the backend.)

 ## Accounts